 Accordingly, there are 122 families out of 267 are receiving Samurdhi in the GN division.
 Almost 44.0% of the families are living in poverty and receiving Samurdhi monthly cash grant.
-Twenty-five families or 9.0% of the families are receiving rupees 1,500 per month and 11.9 % of the families are getting rupees 2,500 per month and 23.1% of the families considered as most vulnerable are receiving rupees 3,500 per month (Divisional Statistical Handbook 2019).
+Twenty-five families or 9.0% of the families are receiving rupees 1,500 per month and 11.9% of the families are getting rupees 2,500 per month and 23.1% of the families considered as most vulnerable are receiving rupees 3,500 per month (Divisional Statistical Handbook 2019).
 Further, there are 92 members in the division are receiving P.A.M.A grant provided by the Government for helpless people.
 Moreover, there are 39 widows, 22 orphans who lost their both parents, and 15 disabled people in the division.

 There are two sports clubs in the GN division.
 They are Barathy and Kalaimagal sports clubs.
-The major commercial activities are conducted by the Muthiyankattu MPCS located in Vithiyopuram having 16 branches in the DS division.
+The major commercial activities are conducted by the Muthaiyankaddu MPCS located in Vithiyaouram having 16 branches in the DS division.
 One such branch located in the Muthaiyankaddukulam GN division is not functioning currently.
 Rural Development Society (RDS) and Women Rural Development Society (WRDS) are social-based organizations.
 24 RDS and 25 WRDS are functioning in Oddusuddan D.S Division.
 In the Thaddayamalai GN division, both RDS and WRDS are functioning.
 Moreover, there is a youth club and a sports club in the GN division.
-There are three registered Hindu temples in the GN division.
-Community participation in the above community organizations is satisfactory.
-Archaeological resources (Recorded or potential to exist) Figure 1 shows the archaeological resources of the Mullaitivu district.
-As per the map, there are 8 archaeological reserves found in the Oddusudan DS division, and most of them are located nearby DS divisional office.
-Further, the map of the historical reserve shows there are few historical reserves in the Oddusudan DS division The proposed pump house is attached to the RB canal of the Muthiyankattu tank and no archaeological reserves were found.
-However, two religious places were found along the RB canal, but not affected by the rehabilitation activities.
+There is three registered Hindu temples in the GN division.
+Community participation in the above community organizations are satisfactory.